max0x7ba/atomic_queue/README.md

 Still, there are a few things one can do to minimize preemption of one's mission critical application threads:

 * Use real-time `SCHED_FIFO` scheduling class for your threads, e.g. `chrt --fifo 50 <app>`.
 A higher priority `SCHED_FIFO` thread or kernel interrupt handler can still preempt your `SCHED_FIFO` threads.
+* Use one same fixed real-time scheduling priority for all threads accessing same queue objects.
+Real-time threads with different scheduling priorities modifying one queue object may cause priority inversion and deadlocks.
+Using the default scheduling class `SCHED_OTHER` with its dynamically adjusted priorities defeats the purpose of using these queues.
 * Disable [real-time thread throttling](#real-time-thread-throttling) to prevent `SCHED_FIFO` real-time threads from being throttled.
 * Isolate CPU cores, so that no interrupt handlers or applications ever run on it.
 Mission critical applications should be explicitly placed on these isolated cores with `taskset`.
 * Pin threads to specific cores, otherwise the task scheduler keeps moving threads to other idle CPU cores to level voltage/heat-induced wear-and-tear accross CPU cores.
 Keeping a thread running on one same CPU core maximizes CPU cache hit rate.
 Moving a thread to another CPU core incurs otherwise unnecessary CPU cache thrashing.

-People often propose limiting busy-waiting with a subsequent call to `sched_yield`/`pthread_yield`.
-However, `sched_yield` is a wrong tool for locking because it doesn't communicate to the OS kernel what the thread is waiting for, so that the OS thread scheduler can never reschedule the calling thread to resume when the shared state has changed (unless there are no other threads that can run on this CPU core, so that the caller resumes immediately).
-[More details about `sched_yield` and spinlocks from Linus Torvalds][5].
+People often propose limiting busy-waiting with a subsequent call to `std::this_thread::yield()`/`sched_yield`/`pthread_yield`.
+However, `sched_yield` is a wrong tool for locking because it doesn't communicate to the OS kernel what the thread is waiting for, so that the OS thread scheduler can never schedule the calling thread to resume at the right time when the shared state has changed (unless there are no other threads that can run on this CPU core, so that the caller resumes immediately).
+See notes section in [`man sched_yield`][19] and [a Linux kernel thread about `sched_yield` and spinlocks][5] for more details.

 [In Linux, there is mutex type `PTHREAD_MUTEX_ADAPTIVE_NP`][9] which busy-waits a locked mutex for a number of iterations and then makes a blocking syscall into the kernel to deschedule the waiting thread.
 In the benchmarks it was the worst performer and I couldn't find a way to make it perform better, and that's the reason it is not included in the benchmarks.